zphrs/MVHSSchedule/README.md

 MVHS Schedule is an easy library to fetch the periods on any specific day.
 It returns an array of Periods (Period {start: Date; end: Date; period: string}) to represent periods.
 It will work no matter what timezone it is run in.

 I use the firebase REST api to fetch the schedule and then I cache it to localstorage.
 It will refresh the data if it is older than a day.
+If there is an error anyway then it will use the cached data anyway, even if it's expired.
+If there is no cached data then it will throw an error.

 ## Functions: